By Jeff J. Brown for VT

 Here is Dr. Nissani’s article that is associated with this discussion:

 Jeff J. Brown – Good morning, everybody, China Rising Radio Sinoland and I am really happy to have today on the show Moti Nissani.
-And he and I met when he wrote up an amazing series of articles on Veterans Today.
+And he and I met when he wrote up an amazing series of articles on VT.
 And I’ll send you some of those links.
 Good morning, Moti.
 How are you doing?

 Moti Nissani – I’m doing very well, thank you.
 How are you doing?